apptentive/apptentive-android/README.md

 The Apptentive SDK is now available in your Eclipse project.

 ##Using IntelliJ IDEA
-These instructions were tested on the Leda (12 EAP) release
+These instructions were tested on IDEA 12.1

-1. From the menu bar, click `File` -> `Add Module`.
+1. From the menu bar, click `File` -> `Import Module`.
+2. Select the apptentive-android-sdk directory
-2. Click the `Create module from existing sources` radio button, choose the `apptentive-android-sdk` directory, and click `Next` until finished.
+3. Click the `Create module from existing sources` radio button, and click `Next` until finished.
-3. From the menu bar, click `File` -> `Project Structure...`.
+4. From the menu bar, click `File` -> `Project Structure...`.
-4. Under `Project Settings` click `Modules`, and then select your app's module.
+5. Under `Project Settings` click `Modules`, and then select your app's module.
-5. Click the `Dependencies` tab, and then click the small `+` button in the lower left corner of that pane.
+6. Click the `Dependencies` tab, and then click the small `+` button in the lower left corner of that pane.
-6. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`.
+7. Choose `Module Dependency...`, select `apptentive-android-sdk` module, and click `OK`.
+8. Click `OK` to save and close the settings.

 The Apptentive SDK is now available in your IntelliJ IDEA project.